Enjoy this post? Save and share!

 • National Park tickets must be purchased online and often sell out.
 Set up an account before you leave for Costa Rica so you’re ready to go when you want to book.

-• If you are interested in bird-watching, also consider joining these Facebook Groups: Costa Rica Birding or Birding Costa Rica.
+• Interested in bird-watching?
+Join these Facebook Groups: Costa Rica Birding or Birding Costa Rica.
 These groups provide info about places to find specific birds, guides to hire and popular places to go birding.

 I hope these Costa Rica Facts and Travel Tips have given you some valuable info to make your trip planning easier and more exciting!
 It’s a wonderful place to visit and I highly recommend adding it to your travel Bucket List.